RachelfromIreland/the-artful-rachel/README.md

 ### Validator Testing
 HTML
 - No errors were found when passing through the official [W3C validator](https://jigsaw.w3.org/css-validator/).
+A screenshot of the results for the [Homepage](/documents/html-validator-screenshot.png), [Gallery](/documents/gallery-validator-screenshot.png) and [Commissions](/documents/form-validator-screenshot.png) have been uploaded.

 CSS
 - No errors were found when passing through the official [(Jigsaw) validator](https://validator.w3.org/)